Chris-McGonigle/bash-boris/testing/TESTING.md

 A warning on line 257 expected an assignment or funcxtion call and instead saw an expression.
 This expression was necessary for the mute function to work correctly.
 A test was ran without this expression but it resulted in the failure of the mute toggle button, so this warning was ignored.

 There were also 12 warnings about unused variables.
 On checking these variables are either assigned later in other functions, or are assigned to a button click through HTML.
 As such these variables are not actually unused and remain as is.

+## Manual Testing

+### Responsive testing

+The site was tested for responsiveness via two methods.

+The first used the dev tools facility on Firefox and on Chrome to examine the site on various viewports.
+These findings were used to decide where the breakpoints for media queries would be.

+As the site was designed to be optimised on desktop, two media queries were created.

+The first placed a covering div over all of the viewport for screens less than 567px wide (width of iPhone5) asking that users rotate their screen horizontally.
+Ideally in future this would be carried out without the need of a div.

+A second media query was added then from 568px wide to 813 px wide to cover most other mobile devices and laptops.
+Any screen wider than this was deemed to be a desktop screen, and the existing CSS was designed to be truly responsive on these larger screens.

+Care had to be taken when designing these media queries to ensure that the mole and mole hole elements remained in line with each other to mainatin the effect of the mole coming out of the hole.